Past Meets Present: Creating Historical Analogy with Large Language Models: Historical Analogy Generation

-Historical analogy facilitates comparisons between contemporary and past situations, offering an accessible view of history and validating policies and decisions~\cite{schuman1992historical,HistoricalAnalogies}.
-Margaret Thatcher likened Iraq’s invasion of Kuwait to the Munich Agreement, thereby using historical analogy to support their intervention actions in Iraq~\cite{7dd02d13-40ca-3017-bcff-8c8f4247ae25}.
-Therefore, historical analogy is a vital tool in applied history~\cite{parsons2016historical}.

-Historical analogy employs the same logical structure as analogical reasoning.
-In the context of historical analogy, both events and personalities from the source domain serve to formulate an argument by analogy, elucidating the present issue (the target domain).
+Historical analogy compares contemporary and past situations, offering an accessible view of history and validating policies and decisions, which is a vital tool in applied history~\cite{schuman1992historical,HistoricalAnalogies,parsons2016historical}.
+For example, Margaret Thatcher likened Iraq’s invasion of Kuwait to the Munich Agreement, thereby using historical analogy to support their intervention actions in Iraq~\cite{7dd02d13-40ca-3017-bcff-8c8f4247ae25}.
+In historical analogy, both events and personalities serve to formulate an argument by analogy, elucidating the present issue.
 However, research conducted by historians indicates that individuals, particularly politicians, ordinarily use history badly.
 They often gravitate towards the first analogy that comes to mind, are easily swayed by superficial similarities, and rarely pursue in-depth or extensive analysis~\cite{ghilani2017looking, dobney1974lessons, khong2020analogies}.
 Therefore, it is crucial to develop a framework that facilitates the automatic, straightforward, and precise acquisition of historical analogy.